 Now that you have determined that you will need a few of these items in your parent's home, here are six gift ideas that will help them feel more independent.

-Practical Elderly Parents Gift Ideas
+Practical Gift Ideas for Elderly Parents

 These are affordable for your parents that have regular handles in their home.
+They help them open the door easier.
+Round handles are difficult for them to use, especially if they have arthritis.

 When your parent sits a lot, they may be losing muscle.
 This item helps if your parent is weak and sit often.
 They can sit and use them, and it will help them feel stronger.
 There are different weights, but this one is 1 lb.
 I would start with lighter weights for beginners.